Contact Human Resources for employee eligibility rules.

 Health Insurance

-The City of Lawrence is self-insured and offers a PPO plan which provides comprehensive major medical, prescription drug, vision, and dental coverage.
-Coverage for new employees is effective the first of the month following a thirty-day enrollment waiting period from their date of hire.
-Employee coverage is paid in full by the City.
-Employee premiums for family coverage are payroll deducted over 26 pay periods and may be paid with pre-tax dollars.
-The major medical deductible is $300/$600 and coinsurance (80/20) is $300/$600.
-Expenses for prescription drugs and dental care are not applied toward the major medical deductible or coinsurance.
+The City of Lawrence is self-insured and offers a plan which provides comprehensive major medical through a Health Reimbursement Account (HRA), prescription drug, vision, and dental coverage.
+Coverage for new employees is effective the first day of the month following date of hire.
+Employee premiums for coverage are payroll deducted over 26 pay periods and may be paid with pre-tax dollars.
+The medical deductible is $1,000/$2,000 (individual/family) for in-network.
+The annual out of pocket maximum is $5,000/$10,000(individual/family) for in-network.
+For additional information about the City’s Benefits, please review the Benefits Guide.

 Flexible Spending Accounts (FSA)